 We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
 Where possible, we will aim to do this within 21 days of the date of our letter of acknowledgement.

 What if I am not satisfied with the outcome?

 If you are unhappy with the outcome of our complaints handling procedure please first let us know and we will review the matter.

 If you are still unhappy you can ask the Legal Ombudsman to look into your complaint.
 You can contact the Legal Ombudsman:

-You must usually refer your complaint within six months of our final written response to your complaint and within six years of the act or omission about which you are complaining occurring (or if the complaint happened more than six years ago then within three years of you becoming aware of it).
+You must usually refer your complaint within six months of the date of our final written response to your complaint and within one year of the act or omission about which you are complaining; or within one year of you realising there was a concern.

 Further details are available on the website: www.legalombudsman.org.uk.

 Alternative complaints bodies (such as Ombudsman Services, Pro Mediate, and Small Claims Mediation) exist which are competent to deal with complaints about legal services should both you and we wish to use such a scheme.
 We have, however, chosen not to adopt an Alternative Dispute Resolution process.
 Therefore, if you wish to complain further upon conclusion of our investigation into your complaint, you should contact the Legal Ombudsman.